nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

     `xroad-services` group's `xroad-signer`/`xroad-confclient`/`xroad-proxy`, and nothing else.

-    `xroad-secret-store-gate` is a one-shot program: it unseals the secret store and releases the gated `xroad-services` group, then exits — `EXITED` is its expected steady state, not a failure.
+    `xroad-secret-store-gate` is a one-shot program: it unseals the secret store and releases the gated `xroad-services` group, then exits — `EXITED` with exit status `0` is its expected steady state, not a failure.
+    If it cannot confirm the store is unsealed, it leaves the `xroad-services` group stopped and exits nonzero;
+    supervisord re-runs it until the store becomes usable, and the container stays unhealthy meanwhile.

 3. Ensure that you can open the admin user interface URL `https://127.0.0.1:<admin port>` in a web browser.
 To log in, use the credentials you set during the installation (\<admin user>, \<admin password>).
 While the user interface is still starting up, the web browser may display a connection refused -error.